vickmuir/Backup/restore-bmr-system-volume-image.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Restoring an BMR system volume image
+# Restoring a BMR system volume image

 If you need to restore a Bare Metal image backup from {{site.data.keyword.backup_full}}, you can quickly restore it from the BMR Rescue Kernel system.
 With BMR, you can restore the system without the need of a bootable operating system.
 It's useful when the operating system is no longer usable or the drives in the system were replaced.